soniakukreja009/RxJavaSample/README.md

 3. LiveData -> It's an Observable data holder.
 Works on Observer Pattern and updates the view whenever there is change in data.
 Also, Activity lifecycle aware.
 4. Navigation -> We used Jetpack Navigation component.
 Provides a consistent way to manage the Activity/Fragment.
 Uses visual graph to make the entire process easier, clearer and more consistent.
 5. ViewModel -> It's a class that holds the state of UI.
 Encapsulate the business Logic and is Lifecycle aware.
 6. Hilt -> For Dependency Injection.
+7. RxJava -> For handling Asynchronous event and data stream in more concise w& declarative way.

 **How can I improve the project?**
 By adding